evermeer/EVReflection/README.md

 - Supporting Printable, Hashable and Equatable while using all properties.
 (Support for Set in Swift 1.2)

 ## Known issues
 It's not possible in Swift to use .setObjectForKey for nullable type fiels like Int?.
-Workaround is using NSNumber? instead
+Workaround is using NSNumber? instead or by overriding the setValue for key in the object itself (see the unit test for TestObject3)

 ## Using EVReflection in your own App